Dannnno/Quasar/README.md

 At least where I'm standing, that is an entire list of non-trivial problems.
 This isn't ambitious; its insane as a one man project.
 It'll be fun though.
 Learn a lot.

+### Testing

+This will have to be a well tested job to even come close to functioning.
+I plan on testing somewhat rigorously from the get-go and then updating for edge cases as often as necessary.

+All tests can be run using nose from the commandline

+    \Path\To\Directory\WebBrowser\> nosetests